Jedi Temple, Coruscant, 40 BBY "Turn to the Dark Side, you had. Complete, your recovery cannot be."

 She could sense the pleasure in his voice, and see it in his face when her answer was, "No, I don't.
 At the very least, I should give my Padawan a chance.
 And what about you?
 Have you finally met Master Jinn's new apprentice?
 What do you think of him?
 A good boy, is he not?
 Unlikely to go the way his last one did."

-“I did meet him, and I agree he is a good boy.”
-He spoke the last two words with a good amount of disdain.
+"I did meet him, and I agree he is a good boy."
+He spoke the last two words with a not quite concealed disdain.
 Jocasta could not help feel a little sadness for both her friend and young Kenobi, but she was not at all surprised.
 Thankfully she did not have to reply to this, as they had reached the creche.

 The Jedi Temple had throughout most of its structure a general air of peace and quiet, but it was strongest by far in the creche.
 The lighting was low, just enough to illuminate the lines of little beds, many of them occupied by a sleeping infant, and the silhouette of a little child staring out the window, who turned when Jocasta and Dooku came in.
 Even her outline, however, had revealed that her clothes were that of a civilian.